 Ordinary expenses are those that are generally accepted as an expense for the activity such as a lighting kit for photography or buying Microsoft Word for freelance writing.
 However, there are certainly limits to these expenses.
 You're only allowed to list several hobby expenses that are equal to or less than your hobby's income for the year.

 If you're making $64,000 or less, you can use big-name tax software such as TurboTax, TaxAct, or Liberty Tax.
 Also, the Internal Revenue Service is offering an IRS free file that you can use to file tax returns until October 16th this year.
 No matter the software that you choose, you'll find it helpful in laying down definitive definitions for both your hobby and business earnings.

 This will give you more peace of mind that you're filing correctly.
 It will give you options for listing expenses, deductions, the revenue you made on both, and so on.

 The short answer to this question: it never hurts.
 Getting the help of a professional will ensure that you're filing everything under the proper category.
 All your hobby income and business earnings will be filed accordingly, ensuring that you don't undergo a tax audit by the IRS down the line.

 They can also help list out all of your options for you so that you can make the best decision for you and your family.
 Bring all your invoices and documentation on expenses for a more detailed explanation.

 Is It A Business Or A Hobby: List the Details of Each

-Now that you've seen several ways to answer your question of "is it a business or a hobby?", it's time to get yourself organized to file your taxes from this day forth.
+Now that you've seen several ways to answer your question of "is it a business or a hobby?" you've got the building blocks to turn a hobby into a business.
+It's time to get yourself organized to file your taxes from this day forth.
 For more information on the process, be sure to read this article to learn how tax returns work.